Laser Diode Testing

 For longer pulses with correspondingly higher energies, it may happen that the rise of junction temperature during the pulse leads to a frequency chirp, i.e., to a time-dependent emission spectrum.
 A spectrometer may often not be suitable for monitoring such details.

-The RP Photonics Buyer's Guide contains 6 suppliers for laser diode testing equipment.
+The RP Photonics Buyer's Guide contains 6 suppliers for laser diode testing equipment and services.
 Among them:

 Questions and Comments from Users